 - Sewer inlets can be upgraded.

-- Communities can create more open, green spaces and install rain gardens to allow water to soak into the soil, for example in or around playgrounds, park areas, schools, and other buildings.
+- Communities can create more open, green spaces and install rain gardens to allow water to soak into the soil, for example in or around playgrounds, park areas, schools, and other public buildings.

 - Designers can cover roofs with plants that drink up rain ("green roofs").